DECTEN0/everything_data_mentorship_project/markdowns/04_modeling.md

 SMOTE + Logistic Regression (Stratified KFold) - Similar to weighted logistic regression.
 Had good recall for graduates but lower precision.
 SMOTE helped further balance performance across folds.

-CatBoost (tuned) - Best overall accuracy, but very poor detection of graduates—it tends to predict class 0.
+CatBoost (tuned) - Best overall accuracy, but very poor detection of graduates - it tends to predict class 0.

 Logistic Regression with SMOTE clearly outperformed the other models for recall and F1 of class 1.